TommyTNeuro/TommyTNeuro.github.io/_pages/about.md

 I have experience teaching Psychology and Data Science to undergraduate and postgraduate students.
 I also have experience representing higher education institutions.
 I have tutor services available on request.

-I'm a member of the British Neuroscience Association and Federation of European Neuroscience Societies.
+Member of the British Neuroscience Association and Federation of European Neuroscience Societies.